exasol/row-level-security/doc/user_guide/tutorial.md

 |54|SELECT|INSERT|on TEMPORARY table||tmp_subselect0|0|96|0.009|
 |55|COMMIT|COMMIT||||||0.029|

 The important part to realize here is that the `SCAN` happens _before_ the `OUTER JOIN`.
-And you should also notice that the number of rows going into the scan are a lot more than the result rows of the scan.
+And you should also notice that the number of rows going into the scan is a lot more than the result rows of the scan.

 If you look at the time spent for each part of the execution, you will notice that the vast majority of time is used up in the `COMPILE \ EXECUTE` phase.
 This is the UDF container starting and running the RLS Virtual Schema that rewrites your query.